 - Competition law analysis as part of due diligence procedures

 - Representing clients in competition litigation cases, both on the side of plaintiff and on the side of plaintiff

 - Advising clients on alternative dispute resolution of competition claims

 How we stand out?

-- We are proud to be the only competition team in the region with two attorneys who hold a PhD in competition team.
+- We are proud to be the only competition team in the region with two attorneys who hold a PhD in competition law.

-- Competition newsletter.
-Each month, our competition team publishes a competition newsletter with the latest developments in the Western Balkans.
+- Each month, our competition team publishes a competition newsletter about the latest developments in the Western Balkans.
 It is the only such publication around.
 To subscribe, please click here.